tuxar-uk/Merlyn/README.md

 ***
 If you have problems, or suggestions for improvement, please visit http://AILinux.net/Merlyn or send email to merlyn at tuxar dot uk

 *DISCLAIMER:* This is an alpha release, i.e. just proof-of-concept.
-If I don't get positive feedback about it there might not be a beta realease.
+If I don't get positive feedback about it there might not be a beta release.
 And if I do, there may be changes that are incompatible with the previous version.
 And you use [Merlyn](http://ailinux.net/Merlyn) at your own risk.